The Visual & Performing Arts Majors

 Based on a Liberal Arts foundation, the Theatre Arts Major at Merrimack College provides students with a variety of core courses in the theatrical arts including history and criticism, literature, performance, directing, design, management and technical production.
 Students gain a well-rounded and broad understanding of the field of theatre studies.

 The Theatre Arts Major at Merrimack is designed to prepare students for graduate school or professional careers in theatre-related professions.
 The Major also provides students with practical experience in managing an arts organization.
 In its diverse academic and production offerings, the Theatre Arts Major encourages students to strive for high degrees of excellence and professionalism.
 It also provides students with group-oriented problem-solving opportunities that encourage research, collaboration and cooperation, while also encouraging self-exploration, self-discipline, and creative expression.
 The Theatre Arts Major prepares and encourages students to embrace theatrical art as an effective and necessary form of human inquiry, exploration, and critique.
-It also promotes greater awareness of and appreciation for the role, function, and value of theatre in society
+It also promotes greater awareness of and appreciation for the role, function, and value of theatre in society.
+Upon completion of the Theatre Arts major, the student will be able to:

 - Integrate knowledge of the origins and development of theatre and drama into a historically informed understanding of critical and creative work